Skip to main content

 For some people, flu can be an unpleasant illness.
 For many, particularly those with certain health conditions, older people and pregnant women, flu can be very dangerous and even life-threatening.

 Every autumn the NHS offers free vaccinations to those who are most at risk from serious flu complications.
-Vaccination appointments are usually available from GP practices and local pharmacies between September and March.
+Vaccination appointments are usually available from GP practices and local pharmacies from September.

 COVID vaccination